-For the portion needed to satisfy global outstanding liabilities, we generally invest in taxable and tax-preferenced fixed income securities with an average credit quality of Aa2, as rated by Moody's.
+For the portion needed to satisfy global outstanding liabilities, we generally invest in taxable and tax-preferenced fixed income securities with an average credit quality of Aa3.
 For the U.S. portion of this portfolio, our mix of taxable and tax-preferenced investments is adjusted periodically, consistent with our current and projected U.S. operating results, market conditions and our tax position.
-This global fixed maturity securities portfolio is externally managed by an independent, professional investment manager using portfolio guidelines approved by us.
+This global fixed maturity securities portfolio is externally managed by an independent, professional investment manager using portfolio guidelines approved by internal management.

-Over the past few years and particularly in 2010, we have expanded the allocation of our investments funded by shareholders' equity to include: 1) a greater percentage of publicly traded equity securities, 2) emerging market fixed maturities through mutual fund structures, 3) high yield fixed maturities, 4) bank loan securities and 5) private equity limited partnership investments.
+Over the past few years and particularly in 2010 and 2011, we have expanded the allocation of our investments funded by shareholders' equity to include: 1) a greater percentage of publicly traded equity securities, 2) emerging market fixed maturities through mutual fund structures, 3) high yield fixed maturities, 4) bank loan securities and 5) private equity limited partnership investments.
 The objective of this portfolio diversification is to enhance the risk-adjusted total return of the investment portfolio by allocating a prudent portion of the portfolio to higher return asset classes, which are also less subject to changes in value with movements in interest rates.
 We limit our allocation to these asset classes because of 1) the potential for volatility in their values and 2) the impact of these investments on regulatory and rating agency capital adequacy models.
 We use investment managers experienced in these markets and adjust our allocation to these investments based upon market conditions.
-At December 31, 2010, the market value of investments in these investment market sectors, carried at both market and fair value, approximated 36% of shareholders' equity.
+At December 31, 2011, the market value of investments in these investment market sectors, carried at both market and fair value, approximated 57% of shareholders' equity.

 Our liquidity requirements are generally met from positive cash flow from operations.
 Positive cash flow results from reinsurance and insurance premiums being collected prior to disbursements for claims, which disbursements generally take place over an extended period after the collection of premiums, sometimes a period of many years.
 Collected premiums are generally invested, prior to their use in such disbursements, and investment income provides additional funding for loss payments.
-Our net cash flows from operating activities were \$918.5 million, \$784.7 million and \$663.0 million for the years ended December 31, 2010, 2009 and 2008, respectively.
-Additionally, these cash flows reflected a net tax refund of \$31.0 million and net tax payments of \$111.8 million and \$11.0 million for the years ended December 31, 2010, 2009 and 2008, respectively; net catastrophe loss payments of \$410.8 million, \$235.3 million and \$290.5 million for the years ended December 31, 2010, 2009 and 2008, respectively; and net A&E payments of \$80.2 million, \$136.4 million and \$78.3 million for years ended December 31, 2010, 2009 and 2008, respectively.
+Our net cash flows from operating activities were \$659.5 million, \$918.5 million and \$784.7 million for the years ended December 31, 2011, 2010 and 2009, respectively.
+Additionally, these cash flows reflected net tax refunds of \$44.5 million and \$31.0 million and net tax payments of \$111.8 million for the years ended December 31, 2011, 2010 and 2009, respectively; net catastrophe loss payments of \$559.2 million, \$410.8 million and \$235.3 million for the years ended December 31, 2011, 2010 and 2009, respectively; and net A&E payments of \$53.5 million, \$80.2 million and \$136.4 million for the years ended December 31, 2011, 2010 and 2009, respectively.